 Marcus Ranum: Let’s jump right into this, shall we?
 You know I’ve been a pretty vocal skeptic of the idea we can manage risk in computer security -- especially since we’d have to understand risk first and it doesn’t seem like we do a good job of that.
-It seems almost unfair to point to nuclear accidents and Wall Street crashes as examples of
+It seems almost unfair to point to nuclear accidents and Wall Street crashes as examples of risk management failures, but, really -- is that unfair?

 Bob Blakley: You’re joking, right?
 Of course it’s fair to point out that these things were failures of risk management.
 Take Chernobyl.
 The Chernobyl accident has certainly already cost more than the value created by the Chernobyl reactor over its lifetime, and the costs will keep adding up for the foreseeable future.
 Furthermore, the accident imposed costs on people who had nothing to do with the reactor’s construction, did not benefit from it, and were not given any say in any decision regarding its construction or operation.
 This is the textbook definition of a risk management failure – an incident that causes an entire initiative to have a net negative lifetime value, and whose costs cannot be contained within the organization that undertook the initiative.
 No sane person, having seen the consequences of the accident, would have built the Chernobyl plant in the form it was built AT ALL.
 It’s not clear (to me anyway) whether we could successfully have managed the risks of a nuclear reactor designed as Chernobyl was, though we could of course have gotten lucky.
 I believe there are reactor designs --certainly fusion reactors and possibly also some types of fission reactors -- for which the risks could be managed.
 But that’s not necessarily good news for security, because (except for terrorist threats) reactor risks aren’t like information security risks – the security risks are worse!
 Natural risks, like earthquakes and tsunamis, don’t analyze reactors and try to figure out what the worst possible sequence of events is.
 Only people do that.
 So natural risks aren’t ideal worst-case adversaries.
 In security, we always have to assume we may be dealing with a worst-case adversary.